lovepreetkaur47/LovepreetBookStore/LovepreetBookStore/Readme.txt

 after analysing i solve tehe problem get data in migration file.
 2.58 i run update-Database commmand finally i did it

+finaaly its time to go ahead
+and i am at 2.2 repositary